-- Reasoning and Judgement: Deciding on the most appropriate prescription (drug, dose, route and frequency) to write, based on the clinical circumstances and supplementary information - Measureable Action: Writing a safe, effective and legal prescription for a single medicine using the documentation provided, to tackle a specific indication highlighted by the question - This item style presents a clinical scenario followed by a request to prescribe a single appropriate medicine or intravenous fluid.
+- Reasoning and Judgement: Deciding on the most appropriate prescription (drug, dose, route and frequency) to write, based on the clinical circumstances and any supplementary information - Measureable Action: Writing a safe and effective prescription for a single medicine using the documentation provided, to tackle a specific indication highlighted by the question - This item style presents a clinical scenario followed by a request to prescribe a single appropriate medicine or intravenous fluid.
 It is distinct from other styles by the specific requirement to write a prescription on one of a variety of prescription forms.
 Typical scenarios involve the treatment of acute conditions (e.g. acute asthma attack, acute heart failure), chronic conditions (e.g. depression, reflux oesophagitis), and important symptoms such as pain.
 The candidate must exercise judgement when deciding between different drugs, different formulations, different routes, different doses, and different dose intervals.
-Prescriptions are expected to meet appropriate standards, they must be unambiguous and complete (approved name of drug, appropriate form and route, correct dose, date/time and signature).
+Prescriptions are expected to meet appropriate standards, they must be unambiguous and complete (approved name of drug, appropriate form, correct dose and route).
 The duration of treatment (e.g. 7 or 28 days) is included in all general practice forms as there is no facility for the candidate to specify a quantity to supply. - There are eight Prescribing items in the assessment, each of which includes a single question requiring a single prescription to be written.
-Each item is worth 10 marks (4 for the drug choice, 4 for the choice of dose/route/frequency, 1 for the correct timing and 1 for the signature, making a total of 80 marks for this item style). - The purpose is to demonstrate the ability to write a safe and effective prescription [OfG 18(g)][SPWG 3], to manage acute medical emergencies [OfG 17(b)], and to plan appropriate drug therapy for common indications [OfG 6(b), 22(d,e) and 18(d)][SPWG 2].
+Each item is worth 10 marks (5 for the drug choice, 5 for the choice of dose/route/frequency, making a total of 80 marks for this item style). - The purpose is to demonstrate the ability to write a safe and effective prescription [OfG 18(g)][SPWG 3], to manage acute medical emergencies [OfG 17(b)], and to plan appropriate drug therapy for common indications [OfG 6(b), 22(d,e) and 18(d)][SPWG 2].